-Stamp duty is a tax on large-scale transfers of acquisition (think businesses, property and houses).
+Stamp duty is a tax on transfers of some types of assets (think businesses, property and houses).
 It’s one of the largest expenses you’ll face when buying a new home (outside of the home itself) and it definitely needs to be factored into your overall budget.

 Unfortunately, there’s not much you can do about Stamp Duty, but it does vary from state to state with concessions available for first time homeowners.
 Try out our calculator to find out what it might cost you.

 Equity is the value of your property minus how much of your loan is left to pay off.
 Note the word value and not price, as equity is measured against the value of your home today, not when you purchased your property.

 The use of equity in most cases can be leveraged to borrow more money for other projects e.g. a home loan for an investment property, a car loan or a personal loan for renovations (which could further improve the value of your property and resulting equity).

 Pro tip: Banks will often lend you around 80% of your equity to protect against any shortfall in the housing market.
 And costs like stamp duty still apply.

 Anyone subjected to a compulsory accounting subject at university or who has applied for a credit card or personal loan may feel uncomfortable reading this, but in the home loan world these terms are unavoidable.
 So, let's break it down: